Blog Articles

 National Hand Washing Awareness Week

 National Handwashing Awareness Week takes place this year from December 1st-December 7th.
 Why is handwashing so important?
 It is as important as it has ever been.
-Washing your hands regularly
+Washing your hands regularly can help prevent the spread of respiratory viruses, including the coronavirus.
+It is important to make sure that you are

-Read More »
+Read More >>

 Awareness Month